Skip to content

 • Containment steps: Who has authority to disconnect systems, revoke credentials, or shut down access during an active incident?

-• IRS notification: Report confirmed data theft to the IRS via the IRS tax preparer fraud reporting page and your local IRS Stakeholder Liaison within 24 hours.
+• IRS notification: Report confirmed data theft to the IRS and your local Stakeholder Liaison within 24 hours.

 • State notification: Most states have separate breach notification laws with deadlines of 30–72 hours.
 List the applicable state law and deadline for your jurisdiction.

-• Client notification: Prepare a template letter notifying affected clients.
-Include what data was potentially exposed, when the breach occurred, and what steps you have taken.
+• Client notification: Prepare a template letter naming what data was potentially exposed, when the breach occurred, and what steps you have taken.

 • Post-incident review: Document a mandatory review within 30 days of any confirmed breach to identify root cause and update controls.

-Align your incident response procedures with the NIST incident response framework — Preparation, Detection and Analysis, Containment, Eradication, Recovery, and Post-Incident Activity — for a structure that satisfies both IRS and FTC reviewers.
+Align your incident response procedures with the NIST SP 800-61 incident response framework — Preparation, Detection and Analysis, Containment, Eradication and Recovery, and Post-Incident Activity — for a structure that satisfies both IRS and FTC reviewers.
+Because phishing is the leading entry vector for tax-sector breaches, review our guide on what phishing is and how it works to understand the detection and prevention controls worth documenting here.

 Vendor and Third-Party Oversight Requirements